 A day on the seashore is fun, but a if you know some basic information about seaweeds and shellfish, then a day is never enough.
-In fact, you could live on the beach and never see everything that’s going on.
+In fact, you could live on the beach always discover new things.
 “Edge” areas are always the places where the greatest number of species cross paths, and there is no greater edge than the seashore.

-Seashores have been the ultimate place for me to teach classes.
-After 25 years of researching and teaching nature, and living near the beach, I still feel like a novice on the seashore.
+Seashores have been the ultimate place for teaching classes.
+After 25 years of researching and teaching nature, I still feel like a novice on the seashore.
 That’s why it’s so exciting.
 It puts the novice on par with the expert who can be surprised at any second by the weather, a creature that washes up, a never-noticed-before shore plant, oh the myriad seaweeds, diverse critters under every rock, hard-to-distinguish genera of birds flocking together, raptors diving and causing chaos amongst their prey, and the endless mystery of the ocean tempting us with its infinity.

 Start with the best field guide: Your State Sport Fishing Rules

-Where to start?
-Your state fish and wildlife department Sport Fishing Rules are the most up-to-date, comprehensive field guides available for anything harvestable or protected along the seashore.
-I highly recommend getting the printed rules pamphlet and always carrying it with you because the state online information, although wonderful and in-depth for shellfish, is a bit hard to negotiate.
-I’m sure it will get organized better as the years roll by, but presently, it’s sometimes hard to find several different pages necessary to get all the information, and it’s all constantly being updated.
+Well actually, get the EZ Guide to Common Intertidal Invertebrates of the Salish Sea (pictured to the right), then just start with your state fish and wildlife department Sport Fishing Rules are the most up-to-date, comprehensive field guides available for anything harvestable or protected along the seashore.
+I highly recommend getting the printed rules pamphlet and always carrying it with you because the state online information, although wonderful and in-depth for shellfish, just recently got fairly organized, but it’s sometimes hard to find the different pages necessary for information.

-That’s part of the reason I’m writing this article, to create a one-stop understanding of shellfish, and to provide more detailed information on seaweeds since while the state harvesting rules for seaweeds are simple and clear, there is no natural history information provided by them.
-So, the following information is a clearinghouse for the Washington State Department of Fish & Wildlife rules, guidelines and natural history of shellfish, followed by information on seaweeds.
+That’s part of the reason I wrote this article in the meantime, to create a one-stop understanding of shellfish, and to provide more detailed information on seaweeds – since while the state harvesting rules for seaweeds are simple and clear, there is no natural history information provided by them.

 General Rules, Safety & Natural History